Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 To create the Totem follow the images:

-> For the base you will use the Totem block:
+> For the base you will use the Golem Stone:

 .. image:: https://i.imgur.com/Lfqfjny.png
     :alt: Totem Base Block